Midori-ku, Chiba: History

 During the Edo period, Midori-ku was the location of the jin'ya of Oyumi Domain, a feudal domain ruled by the Morikawa clan from 1627 until 1871 under the Tokugawa shogunate.
-After the Meiji Restoration, the area was divided on April 1, 1889 into the villages of Shiina, Honda and Oihama within Chiba District, and Toki Town in Sanbu District.
+After the Meiji Restoration, the area was divided on April 1, 1889, into the villages of Shiina, Honda and Oihama within Chiba District, and Toke Town in Sanbu District.
 Oihama became a town on November 10, 1928.
 On February 11, 1955, the city of Chiba annexed Oihama, Shiina and Honda.
-On July 15, 1969, the town of Toki merged into the city of Chiba as well.
+On July 15, 1969, the town of Toke merged into the city of Chiba as well.
 With the promotion of Chiba to a designated city with additional autonomy from Chiba prefecture and the central government on April 1, 1992, Midori Ward was created as an administrative unit.

 Economy

 Midori Ward is largely a regional commercial center and bedroom community for central Chiba and Tokyo.

 Education

 Municipal elementary and junior high schools are operated by the Chiba City Board of Education (千葉市教育委員会).